2019 Faculty

 Harold Schoenhaus, DPM, FACFAS is a board-certified foot, rearfoot, and reconstructive ankle surgeon by the American Board of Foot and Ankle Surgery.
 He is a past president and current fellow of the American College of Foot and Ankle Surgeons.
 He holds staff appointments and operating privileges at the University of Pennsylvania Presbyterian Hospital and Chestnut Hill hospital.
 Dr Schoenhaus' research and clinical interests are in biomechanics, pathomechanics and reconstructive surgery, including joint replacement surgery and pediatric podiatric surgery.
 Moreover, Dr Schoenhaus is the surgical editor for PRESENT e-Learning Systems, an online medical education and networking resource dedicated to improving the knowledge and skills of healthcare professionals throughout the world.
 He is a nationally recognized lecturer and pioneer in the field of lower extremity pathomechanics and reconstructive surgery.
 Dr Schoenhaus has authored several landmark articles in peer-reviewed journals and books.
 In 2015 Dr Schoenhaus was the recipient of the Gallery of Success Award from Temple University.

-Jodi Schoenhaus, DPM
+Jodi Schoenhaus, DPM, RPhs, FACFAS

 Founder